flipe-rodrigues/modular-behavioral-box/README.md

 **6.** Glue the three layers of all your modules (cutouts from step 1) together using acrylic glue;
 > [!TIP]
-> Use a wall as gluing jig.
+> Use a wall as a gluing jig.

 > missing a step by step guide on assembling a poke module;